Fells Acres day care sexual abuse trial: Later developments

-Dorothy Rabinowitz, a member of the editorial board of The Wall Street Journal, was awarded the Pulitzer Prize for Commentary in 2001, partly for her coverage of the case.
-She wrote that "the prosecutors had no shred of physical or other proof that could remotely pass as evidence of abuse."
+Dorothy Rabinowitz, a member of the editorial board of The Wall Street Journal, was awarded the Pulitzer Prize for Commentary in 2001, partly for her coverage of the case."
 The case was featured in her 2003 book about miscarriages of justice, No Crueler Tyrannies.

 The Massachusetts parole board recommended the commutation of Gerald Amirault's sentence in July 2001, an action that the alleged victims strenuously objected to.
 The then-Acting Governor, Jane Swift, rejected the decision in February 2002.
 Gerald Amirault was ultimately released from the Bay State Correctional Center on April 30, 2004.

 In November 2022, outgoing Massachusetts Governor Charlie Baker recommended pardons for Gerald Amirault and Cheryl Amirault LeFave due to "grave doubt regarding the evidentiary strength" of their convictions.
 The recommendation required approval by the Massachusetts Governor's Council.
-Baker withdrew the recommendation on December 14, 2022, as "there didn’t appear to be enough support" within the council.
+Baker withdrew the recommendation on December 14, 2022, as "there didn't appear to be enough support" within the council.